NeelayS/Detecting-Malaria-from-Cell-Images/README.md

 # Detecting-Malaria-from-Cell-Images

-The Dataset is taken from the official NIH Website: https://ceb.nlm.nih.gov/repositories/malaria-datasets/ .
+The dataset is taken from the official NIH Website: https://ceb.nlm.nih.gov/repositories/malaria-datasets/ .

 The aim is to aid microscopists in malaria parasite detection in thin-blood smear images and improve diagnostic accuarcy.